d4rkr00t/evo/README.md

 ## DONE

+- [x] Extract evo config to a separate file to avoid cache misses for package managers
 - [x] evo run to show a list of available commands
 - [x] Support empty commands
 - [x] CI Publishing